 Having theoretically discussed the three key challenges , the question is now which solution type is most appropriate to address them in practice and why.
 The remainder of the article focuses on the merits of the conservative solution type, despite this type being a bit out of fashion in stand-alone QCA studies.
 We substantiate our arguments by relying on our experience in a recently completed evaluation study (Pattyn et al. 2020) that was commissioned by the Flemish ESF (European Social Fund) Agency in Belgium.
 Before demonstrating the potential of the conservative solution in section 3.2., we concisely introduce the key features of the evaluation study (section 3.1).

-Empirical study: training transfer effectiveness in Flemish firms
+Empirical illustration: training transfer effectiveness in Flemish firms

 The evaluation study was launched in 2017 and was concluded in August 2020.
 The trainings that were to be evaluated took place at the end of 2018 and at the start of 2019.
 We contacted 203 employees, from 10 different organizations, that had followed a training on leadership skills or stress management and asked these employees to fill in a survey questionnaire before and after the training.
 Furthermore, we performed interviews with several trainees who had successfully transferred their training on leadership skills.
 We also collected additional documents (e-mails, attendance sheets, …) which were mostly used for the PT part of the study, as well as diverse data about the respective organizations.
 In the QCA, we solely worked with those employees (i.e. our cases) for which we had complete information on all conditions.
-This led to a total sample of 51 cases out of which 15 had successfully transferred their training.
-It would exceed the scope of the article to explain both the QCA and the PT analysis in depth.
+This led to a total sample of 51 cases.
+In applying the possibility principle for selecting negative cases (Goertz, 2005), one case was identified as irrelevant because it did not have a positive score on any of the potential conditions that could trigger learning transfer.
+Out of the 50 remaining cases, 15 had successfully transferred their training.
+It would exceed the scope of the article to explain both the QCA and the PT analyses in depth.
 We restrict ourselves to a brief explanation of (1) the QCA model and expected causal mechanisms; (2) the results of the QCA analysis; (3) and the theorized mechanism.

 QCA model and causal mechanisms